Conditions

 For patients experiencing motor or cognitive symptoms, physical therapy may help improve balance and coordination.
 Occupational therapy can also help individuals adapt to daily tasks and maintain independence.

-When to See a Neurologist
+When to See a Neurologist for White Matter Lesions

 If you've been diagnosed with white matter lesions or are experiencing symptoms that concern you, it's essential to consult with a neurologist.
 We can provide a thorough evaluation, interpret your MRI results, and develop a personalized treatment plan.

-Expert Care
+Expert Specialized Care Makes the Difference

 Living with White Matter Lesions

-- Follow your neurologist's recommendations
+- Follow your neurologist's recommendations closely.

-- Report any new or worsening symptoms
+- Report new or worsening symptoms promptly.

 Conclusion